bluesky/bluesky/doc/source/tutorial.rst

   change its temperature.
 Setting the exposure time on some detector promptly updates its configuration.
-* Some devices produce data at a rate too high to be read out in real time, and instead buffer their data temporarily on a device or separate software.
+* Some devices produce data at a rate too high to be read out in real time, and instead buffer their data temporarily in separate hardware or software.

 Bluesky interacts with all devices via a :doc:`specified interface <hardware>`.
 Each device is represented by a Python object with certain methods and